 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-From historical sites to nature and art spaces, here are the places to visit in Beijing, China to see it from a different perspective.
+From UNESCO historical sites to nature and art spaces, here are the places to visit in Beijing, China, to see it from a different perspective.

-While there is more to do than this you may have limited time in Beijing as you plan a trip around China to see as much as possible in a short time frame.
-I spent around 12 days in Beijing – I loved it and kept finding more and more things to do and see – but many only spend a third of that time there.
+While there is more than this, you may have limited time in Beijing as you plan a trip around China to see as much as possible in a short time frame.
+I spent around 12 days in Beijing, and I loved digging into what this chaotic, frenetic and somewhat fascinating city had to offer.
+I still kept finding more and more things to do and see – but many only spend a third of that time there.
 China is so huge and tempting that it is easy to bypass spending a lot of time in one place getting to know it in the eagerness to squeeze in other destinations.

 Contents